 How am I charged for broadband ?

-You pay a £45 BT set-up fee to enable ADSL on your phone line and the monthly fee
+If choosing a monthly product you pay a £45 BT setup fee to enable ADSL on your phone line as well as the monthly fee quoted in the Price section.
+Broadband provides a permanent connection and there are no Internet call charges.

 Q4